 I looked at the Marketing Communication “Red Ocean” in Nigeria, and identified a “Blue Ocean” and leapt into it, putting every other project in my life on hold.

 Some offers came occasionally, but I did not accept any, claiming it did not excite me enough, or that the pay was not good enough.
-But in my heart, the main reason was because I badly wanted to own and run my own business.
+But in my heart, the main reason was that I badly wanted to own and run my own business.

 I had some savings, but six months down the line, while I still had tangible savings, the constant ‘debit’ alerts from my bank, and no corresponding ‘credit’ alert began getting to me.

-By month nine post- resignation, I had had enough, and for the first time in my ten years post tertiary education work experience, I began actively searching for a Job.
+By month nine post-resignation, I had had enough, and for the first time in my ten years post-tertiary education work experience, I began actively searching for a Job.